grantsrb/langpractice/README.md

         the probability of zeroing a neuron within the dense layers of the network.

-    "lang_on_drops_only": bool
+    "langall": bool
-        if true, language predictions only occur when the agent drops an object.
-Otherwise the language predictions occur at every step.
+        if false, language predictions only occur when the agent drops an object.
+Otherwise the language predictions occur at every step. defaults to false. this parameter overrides `count_targs` and `lang_targs_only`
     "drop_prec_threshold": float
         if 0 no effect.
 Otherwise the drops array will randomly add ones so that the language training signal is increased.
     "count_targs": bool
         Only applies to v4, v7, and v8 variants of gordongames. if true, the model will learn to count out the targets in addition to the items.
 If false, model will only count the items.
+Differs from langall=True in that it skips the steps that the agent takes to move about the grid.
+Overridden by `lang_targs_only`
     "lang_targs_only": int
         Only applies to v4, v7, and v8 variants of gordongames. if 0,
         effectively does nothing.
 If 1, the language labels will only be for the targets.
 No counting is performed on the items.
-        This argument is overridden by lang_on_drops_only being false. count_targs is overridden by this argument. drop_perc_threshold has no impact on this argument.
+        This argument is overridden by langall being true. count_targs is overridden by this argument. drop_perc_threshold has no impact on this argument.